MRtrix3/mrtrix3/docs/reference/scripts/population_template.rst

 Description
 -----------

-First a template is optimised with linear registration (rigid or affine, affine is default), then non-linear registration is used to optimise the template further.
+First a template is optimised with linear registration (rigid and/or affine, both by default), then non-linear registration is used to optimise the template further.

 Options
 -------

-- **-type** Specifiy the types of registration stages to perform.
-Options are "rigid" (perform rigid registration only which might be useful for intra-subject registration in longitudinal analysis), "affine" (perform affine registration) and "nonlinear" as well as cominations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
+- **-type registration_stage(s)** Specifiy the types of registration stages to perform.
+Options are "rigid" (perform rigid registration only which might be useful for intra-subject registration in longitudinal analysis), "affine" (perform affine registration), and "nonlinear", as well as combinations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
 Default: rigid_affine_nonlinear

 - **-voxel_size** Define the template voxel size in mm.
 Use either a single value for isotropic voxels or 3 comma separated values.

-- **-initial_alignment** Method of alignment to form the initial template.
+- **-initial_alignment mode** Method of alignment to form the initial template.
 Options are "mass" (default), "geometric" and "none".

 - **-mask_dir** Optionally input a set of masks inside a single directory, one per input image (with the same file name prefix).
 Using masks will speed up registration significantly